CURRENT ISSUE

 Considering her young age Jaya Rees is very much a high-flyer already, and that’s not just thanks to being part of a musical whānau which includes a number of much-loved and -admired performers.
 Among other notable highlights she’s already sung the national anthem for an All Blacks match, and performed on the Spark Arena stage alongside some of those family members.
 Her self-written single Me He Korokoro Tui made it onto NZ On Air Musics NewTracks compilation this July.

-What is your full name, what are your pronouns, where are you from and what instruments do you play?
+What is your full name, where are you from and what instruments do you play?

 Jaya Rees, aka Jaya.
 I am from Ngati Raukawa, Ngati Huia, Te Rarawa, Ngati Wairepu ki Ngati Kuri.
 I live in Auckland.
 I don’t play instruments.